cansavvy/DataTrail_ReOrg/docs/00_intro_01_welcome.md

 Before we jump into the content, we just wanted to orient you to how this course and all the courses in this program will be laid out:

-* **Courses** - There are multiple courses in the _DataTrail_ program.
-The first one is "Introduction to DataTrail", which is the course you're in right now.
 * **Lessons** - Each course will consist of lessons.
 You're looking at the first lesson here.
 It's called "Welcome to DataTrail".
 You can see a list of all the lessons in this course in the left panel.
 The lessons will contain text and images to walk you through every lesson of each course.
-* **Videos** - At the end of each lesson there will be a link to a YouTube video.
-This video contains the same information as what is included in the text of the lesson; however, we know that some people learn better by listening.
-Sometimes you may find the videos more helpful.
-Sometimes you may find the text more helpful.
-These are included in case they are more helpful than the text to you personally.
-* **Slides** - Each lesson also has link at the bottom to an accompanying slide show.
-Feel free to look through these slides if you find them helpful.
-They are the same images that were used to generate the video.
 * **Quizzes** - Most lessons will have a quiz to evaluate your understanding of the material in that lesson.
 Successful completion of these quizzes is required for receipt of the certificate at the end of each course.
 * **Exercise** - Some courses will have associated exercises.
 Think of these as larger projects.
 They won't be required to receive the certificate at the end of the course; however, the skills the exercises require will be essential if you're interested in getting a job in data science, so we highly suggest you complete them.